ckdake/automation/README.md

 ### TODO

-- [ ] Move compliant org stuff from management tenant into a module
 - [ ] Sample-app
   - [ ] move to test1 account
   - [ ] automatic deploy on container push to ECR